 3) Monitor with high refresh rate

 As of 2016 this means 144 hertz.
 Regular or even high-end monitors made for graphic design or video editors run at 60 Hz.
 These numbers tell you how many frames per second the monitor will show you.
 So at 144 Hz you see 144 images in a second and so on.
 The higher the number the smoother the game will look and feel.
 A 144 Hz monitor is something you do want to consider even if you are a casual gamer – you just have to see the difference with your own eyes and once you see it there is no going back.

 See this short video for a comparison between 60 hertz and 144 hertz:

 Refresh Rate and Response Time – Do They Really Matter?

 Yes, yes and yes.
 In a game like CS:GO where you can either win or lose in a time span of milliseconds, they do.
 Having a quality gaming monitor won’t improve your reactions but it will enable you to utilize your full potential not only in terms of reflex shots but it makes tracing (moving your crosshair on a moving opponent) and spraying feel so much better when the action on your screen is smoother.

-For more about monitors see our article about the Best Gaming Monitor for CS:GO 2016
+For more about monitors see our article about best gaming monitors.

 4) Quality keyboard